NHOrus/srwq-compilation/episode-16.md

 "Oh... thank you, Ibis.
 I..*sniff*...
 You don't know how much this means to me.."

 Ibis says nothing, because any attempt to speak would result in a mouthful of boob.
-Oh god...they're massive!
+Oh god... they're massive!
 How does she stand up straight with these things?
 Is her spine artificial too?

 The tender moment is rudely cut short by the combat alert going off.